 The superior court also has authority to sentence children with a previous conviction who commit a subsequent violation.
 The Department of Corrections takes custody of repeat offenders.
 A child sentenced as an adult to imprisonment first serves time in the Department of Juvenile Justice until he or she reaches 17 years of age.
 Upon turning 17, the individual is then transferred to the Department of Corrections to complete the rest of the sentence.

-David Schnipper: Experienced, Dedicated Juvenile Defense Lawyer in Atlanta, Georgia
+David Schnipper: Experienced, Dedicated Atlanta Juvenile Crimes Attorney serving Georgia